SwiftyLab/MetaCodable/Sources/MetaCodable/MetaCodable.docc/MetaCodable.md

 ## Overview

 `MetaCodable` framework exposes custom macros which can be used to generate dynamic `Codable` implementations.
-The core of the framework is ``Codable()`` macro which generates the implementation aided by data provided with using other macros.
+The core of the framework is ``Codable(ignoreInitialized:)`` macro which generates the implementation aided by data provided with using other macros.

 `MetaCodable` aims to supercharge your `Codable` implementations by providing these inbox features: